 - Drivers must adhere to a specific number of hours that they can drive within one work week.
 This amount may vary depending on how many days they work within a given week.

 - Drivers must be aware of rules governing their 10-hour off-duty period.
 In some circumstances, they may be able to spit this time in accordance with federal rules.

 - Drivers must know how they should navigate adverse driving conditions, as there are provisions that lay out time they can spend on the road.

-In the case of an accident with a fatigued truck driver, there may be other rules of the road that apply to them and were not followed, that may have led to your accident.
-Your Boston truck accident lawyer can examine the details of your accident to determine what details would be relevant to your personal injury claim.
+In the case of an accident with a fatigued truck driver, there may be other rules of the road that apply to them and were not followed, that may have led to your wreck.
+Your Boston truck accident lawyer can examine the details of your collision to determine what details would be relevant to your personal injury claim.